tsheezy917/run_analysis/README.md

 Furthermore, the new data set calculates the mean of each of the 79 variables from the resulting 10,299 observations, while also taking the mean values of each of the 6 activity levels (walking, walking upstairs, walking downstairs, standing, sitting and laying).

 This dataset includes the following:
--README.md
+- README.md
--CodeBook.md - explanation of variables
+- CodeBook.md - explanation of variables
--Run_analysis.R - explanation of the data processing
+- Run_analysis.R - explanation of the data processing